givingjar/filing-cabinet/files/guides/social-media-guide.md

 ## Finding Content

-When you find content to share, always make sure the article is less than one day old when you queue it up.
-Also double-check to make sure the article hasn't already been posted or queued!
+Giving Jar's social media content is intended to be specifically meaningful to Michigan residents.
+Find newsworthy examples of giving, special events, and so on around the state of Michigan.
+Celebrities from Michigan performing charitable deeds typically make great social copy too.
+Double-check to make sure the article hasn't already been posted or queued!

-### Feed Readers

-A good way to gather up a lot of good sources of nonprofit and charitable giving information is to use a feed reader.

-Try out [Feedly][5].
-It has a good search tool for discovering sites and collections that are perfect for donors and nonprofits who may be interested in Giving Jar.
-Look for the "Must-Read Nonprofits" collection for a good source of nonprofit news articles.

-### Google Alerts

-Giving Jar has created the following [Google Alert][6] feeds as another convenient way to discover news on the web about nonprofits:

-* [Google Alert RSS Feed for Charity][7]
-* [Google Alert RSS Feed for Donations][8]
-* [Google Alert RSS Feed for Nonprofits][9]

-Use a feed reader to follow these alerts.
-Alternatively, you can create your own alerts on keywords such as "nonprofit", "charity", "donation", and so on.
+While it's possible to create [Google Alerts][6] and use a feed reader such as [Feedly][5] to find charity news, there is often so many misleading or entirely missed pockets of news that it's usually easier to perform a search for terms such as "michigan charity" on [Google News][7] or [Bing News][8].
+Bing News has the benefit of letting you restrict your search to the past several days and sort by most recent news.

 ## Writing Content